Viceroyalty of Peru

 The Spanish did not resist the Portuguese expansion of Brazil across the meridian established by the Treaty of Tordesillas.
 The treaty was rendered meaningless between 1580 and 1640 while Spain controlled Portugal.
 The creation during the 18th century of the Viceroyalties of New Granada and Río de la Plata (at the expense of Peru's territory) reduced the importance of Lima and shifted the lucrative Andean trade to Buenos Aires, while the fall of the mining and textile production accelerated the progressive decay of the Viceroyalty of Peru.
+Despite territorial losses, at the beginning of the 19th century, the Viceroyalty of Peru was still the main possession of the Spanish Monarchy in South America, being one of its main sources of wealth.
+However, by the end of the viceregal period, almost eighty percent of all American wealth came from the Viceroyalty of New Spain.